Ohio woman who miscarried at home won’t be charged with corpse abuse, grand jury decides

 COLUMBUS, Ohio (AP) — An Ohio woman facing a criminal charge for her handling of a home miscarriage will not be charged, a grand jury decided Thursday.

-The announcement came hours before her supporters planned a “We Stand With Brittany!” rally on Warren’s Courthouse Square.
+The announcement came hours before about 150 supporters gathered for a “We Stand With Brittany!” rally on Warren’s Courthouse Square.
+The event had been planned before Thursday’s announcement of the grand jury’s decision.

 Watts’ lawyer said an outpouring of emails, letters, calls, donations and prayers from the public helped her client endure the ordeal of being charged with a felony punishable by up to a year in prison.